trinsic-id/verifier-reference-app/README.md

  5. Click **Continue to Review** and then **Confirm**.
  6. Copy the `Credential Template ID` to the `.env` file under `Credential Definition`.
- 7. Click on the information icon next to the definition and copy the `Schema ID` to the `.env` file under `Sovrin Stagin Schema`.
+ 7. Click on the information icon next to the definition and copy the `Schema ID` to the `.env` file under `Sovrin Staging Schema`.

 ### Define a verification
 1. Click on the **Verifications** tab on the left sidebar to navigate to the Verifications View.